iter8-tools/iter8/mkdocs/docs/usage/experiment/target.md

     When experimenting with a Knative service, the convention is to use the fully qualified name (namespace/name) of the Knative service as the target string.
 In the sample experiment above, the app under experimentation is the Knative service named `sample-app` under the `default` namespace.
 Hence, the target string is `default/sample-app`.

-## Concurrent experiments
+## Concurrency policy
 Experiments that have the same target value will **not** be scheduled concurrently but will be run sequentially in the order of their creation timestamps.
-Experiments whose target values differ from each other can be scheduled by iter8 concurrently.
+Experiments whose target values differ from each other can be scheduled by Iter8 concurrently.